solrac97gr/goarchtest/README.md

 ## Further Documentation

 - [Real-World Examples and Best Practices](./docs/REAL_WORLD_EXAMPLES.md) - More detailed examples and best practices for using GoArchTest in real-world scenarios.
-- [Frequently Asked Questions (FAQ)](./docs/FAQ.md) - Answers to common questions about using GoArchTest.
+- [Frequently Asked Questions (FAQ)](./docs/FAQ.md) - Answers to common questions about using GoArchTest, including why you need it when Go prevents import cycles.
+- [Import Cycles vs Architectural Violations](./examples/import_cycles_vs_architecture) - **NEW!** Explains the key difference between what Go's compiler prevents and what GoArchTest prevents.
 - [Error Handling Examples](./examples/error_handling/error_handling.go) - Examples of advanced error handling techniques.
 - [Dependency Graph Generation Example](./examples/generate_graph) - Example showing how to generate and visualize dependency graphs for your projects.
+- [Clean Architecture Example](./examples/clean_architecture) - Comprehensive example of testing Clean Architecture patterns.
+- [Custom Predicates Example](./examples/custom_predicates) - How to create and use custom architectural rules.